 A few preachers erroneously state that only those in their church (either all of them or only 144,000) will be found worthy to deserve a place of safety so that they can be kept from the soon-coming trials to come upon all.

 Because you have kept the word of My patience, I also will keep you from the time of temptation which is about to come upon the whole world to try those who dwell on the earth (Revelation 3:10, HBFV).

 Petra is perhaps the most popular location often referred to as a (or the) place of safety.
-Some translations of the Bible mention the location by name in their text, such as the Douay-Rheims (Isaiah 16:1, 42:1), The Living Bible (Jeremiah 49:16) and the Vulgate (Judges 1:36).
-It was once the capital of Arabia Petraea.
-Today, however, Petra is a largely inhospitable, and almost uninhabitable, valley near Jerusalem.
+Some translations of the Bible mention the location by name in their text, such as the Douay-Rheims, The Living Bible and the Vulgate (which is written in Latin).

 The initial concept of a "place of safety" in the Bible came from Old Testament law.
 God commanded the Israelites to set aside six cities of refuge (Bezer, Golan, Hebron, Kedesh, Ramoth-Gilead, and Shechem) in the Promised Land for the purpose of protecting someone who accidently killed another human.
-These cities were to insure a person had their ‘day in court’ and not killed himself or herself out of revenge.
+These cities were to insure a person had their "day in court" and not killed himself or herself out of revenge.